Course Outline

 Data Types for Government

 Objective: Explore data types, focusing on the syntax for creating variables and accessing array elements.
-Discuss methods for converting among data types, tailored for government tasks.
+Discuss methods for converting among data types to meet government data requirements.

 • Integers